metaplex-foundation/developer-hub/src/pages/candy-machine/custom-guards/generating-client.md

 ---
 title: Generating Custom Guard Client for Candy Machine
-metaTitle: Candy Machine - Generating Custom Guard Client
+metaTitle: Generating Custom Guard Client | Candy Machine
 description: How to generate a Umi compatible client for your custom guards.
 ---